 With so much to enjoy about the country where do you start when planning?

-Hiring a car or an RV (recreational vehicle) is an ideal way to get about on the wide open roads where great views are never far.
+Hiring a car or an RV (recreational vehicle) is an ideal way to get about on the wide open roads where great views are never far away.
 You do need to be 21 years of age and have had a license for over a year but other than that it should be fairly straightforward.

 Flights as you would imagine are plentiful from all of the key sights with Westjet and Air Canada being the two main domestic airlines.
 However, think of what you are missing in between.